geraldohomero/best-foss-alternatives/README.md

-# Best Free and Open Source (not all) Software Alternatives (for Security and Privacy)
+# List of the Best Free and Open Source (not all) Software Alternatives (for Security and Privacy)

 NOS = Not Open Source